bvandelft/getting-started-with-dbt-on-snowflake/README.md

 ## 💻 dbt & Github Setup

-### In the third and last step of your project is the Gihtub connection
+### In the third and last step of your project is the Github connection

-Select Github and select your user
+Select Github and click your user

-Choose the getting-started-with-dbt-on-snowflake repo
+Select the getting-started-with-dbt-on-snowflake repo

 <img width="891" height="644" alt="Screenshot 2025-07-11 at 14 32 05" src="https://github.com/user-attachments/assets/5a9f1287-5ac6-4698-b2af-3aeccb2f2c26" />